 Employment & Discrimination

-Will appears regularly in the employment tribunal acting both for Claimants and Respondents.
-He also appears in the Employment Appeal Tribunal, and he provides advice and drafts pleadings when required.
+Will appears regularly in the Employment Tribunal (acting both for Claimants and Respondents), as well as the Employment Appeal Tribunal.
+He also provides written advice and drafts pleadings when required.

 Appointments & Memberships

 - Pegasus Scholar (2012)

 Will Young is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
 If you are not satisfied with the service provided, please click here.

 “He provides clear, pragmatic advice, and is particularly strong in advising on employment matters where there is an overlap with personal injury.”
 Employment, Legal 500 2021

 “He has impeccable attention to detail and will go the extra mile to provide advice.”
 Travel, Legal 500 2021